Table of Contents

 - Lowers infection rates

-✅ Treats it as a conversation, not just paperwork
+- Treat it like a real conversation, not just a form

-- Nurses have a powerful role in catching potential mistakes
+- Nurses play a big role in keeping patients safe

-It has become part of how I define good nursing care.
+It’s now part of how I define good nursing.

-Patients rarely see the surgical checklist, but they feel its effect:
+Patients don’t see the checklist, but they feel its effect:

 - Shorter hospital stays

-One patient told me, “Your team seemed so organized; it made me feel safe.”
-That trust comes directly from the surgical safety checklist.
+One patient once said, “Your team seemed so organized—it made me feel safe.”
+That trust came from the checklist.

 Join our Email List Today!